malin-nilsson/malin-nilsson/README.md

 HTML5 | CSS3 | JavaScript (ES6) | TypeScript | Sass | Bootstrap | Node.js | Express.js | MongoDB | Postman | Cypress

 ### Contact
 💬 Want to get in touch?
-Send me an email at malincodes@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/malin-helena-nilsson/).
+Send me an email at malin@devmalin.se or connect with me on [LinkedIn](https://www.linkedin.com/in/malin-helena-nilsson/).